Carl Cohen (philosopher): Labor arbitration activities

 Having written much about the concept of justice, Cohen became involved, during the 1970s, in the process of Labor/Management arbitration.
-With the support of the late William Haber (Economics, U-M), a well-known arbitrator, Cohen became a member of the Labor Panel of the American Arbitration Association, and over the years has issued many arbitration awards in many industries.
-Cohen remains an active arbitrator for the AAA, and also an Act 312 Arbitrator, and Grievance Arbitrator, for the State of Michigan.
+With the support of the late economist William Haber, a well-known labor arbitrator, Cohen became a member of the Labor Panel of the American Arbitration Association, and over the years issued many arbitration awards in many industries.
+Cohen remained an active arbitrator for the AAA, and also an Act 312 Arbitrator, and Grievance Arbitrator, for the State of Michigan.

+Death

+Cohen died on August 26, 2023, at the age of 92.